scipy-lectures/scientific-python-lectures/intro/numpy/array_object.rst

 .. tip::

-    Numpy arrays can be indexed with slices, but also with boolean or integer arrays (**masks**).
+    NumPy arrays can be indexed with slices, but also with boolean or integer arrays (**masks**).
 This method is called *fancy indexing*.
     It creates **copies not views**.